youssefHosni/Data-Science-Interview-Questions-Answers/Machine Learning Interview Questions & Answers for Data Scientists.md

 To scale the data, normalization and standardization are the most popular approaches.
 ![SVM scaled Vs non scaled](https://user-images.githubusercontent.com/72076328/192571498-4a939472-7bb1-4bf2-963f-a6e6394802ba.png)

+### Q27: What are Loss Functions and Cost Functions?
+Explain the key Difference Between them. ###

-### Q27: What is the importance of batch in machine learning and explain some batch depend gradient descent algorithm? ###
+### Q28: What is the importance of batch in machine learning and explain some batch depend gradient descent algorithm? ###

 Answer:
 In the memory, dataset can load either completely at once or in a form of set.
 If we have huge size of dataset, then load the whole data into memory will reduce the training speed, hence batch term introduce.